datasci-osu/dsosuk8s/docs/docsify/README_ADMINS.md

 ![](media/addapp.png ':size=60%')

-The hub can then be accessed in Canvas by adding either 1) an "External Tool" module int he Modules section, or 2) an assignment with the "External Tool" submission type.
+The hub can then be accessed in Canvas by adding either 1) an "External Tool" module in the Modules section, or 2) an assignment with the "External Tool" submission type.
 In both cases, use the Find button to locate the newly installed app, or just enter the launch URL in the link section of the dialog.
 Be sure to check
 "load This Tool In A New Tab" or it won't work.

 ![](media/canvas_external_tool.png ':size=70%')